kiedtl/finwe/doc/language.md

 ```

 Notes:
-- Like loop conditionals, Bur will automatically insert code to duplicate the
+- Like loop conditionals, Finwë will automatically insert code to duplicate the
   conditional block's arguments.
 - Rules against stack branching apply -- stack effects for branches must be the
   same.